Cookadle/cart253/Self-Portrait/README.md

 > ![Image of a clown face](./assets/images/clown.png)

 ## Attribution
+> -Never tried function was: preload.Ideal for images import!

 This bit should attribute any code, assets or other elements used taken from other sources.
 For example: